In a series of recent statements the ACCC has begun to publicly articulate its position on competition law issues related to the digital economy.

 Sharing economy guidance for Platform Operators

-In its guide for platform operators, the ACCC establishes four key principles relating to the ACCC’s expectations about compliance and best practice for platform operators:
+In its guide for digital platform operators, the ACCC establishes four key principles relating to the ACCC’s expectations about compliance and best practice for platform operators:

 - transparency (including disclosure of the full price that consumers will pay and the avoidance of fine print);